 5. Back-To-Back Or Snuggled Up

 You may catch your dog sleeping back-to-back with your other pets or snuggling up to you, and it means the same thing.
-Your dog is bonding and showing that they want to get close to you.
+Your dog is bonding and showing that they want to get close to you or their furry siblings.

 A dog sleeping this way feels very loving and affectionate, and they’re completely comfortable with whoever they’re napping with.

-Try showing your love, too, by taking a snooze with your pup.
+Try showing your love in return by taking a snooze with your pup.

 Once your dog is napping, you may get some clues about the quality of their sleep from their behavior.